 Exhibits showcase the history of the University and the scholarship and creativity of University of Portland students, faculty, and staff.
 There are four to five exhibits per year and proposals are welcome (see Exhibits Information and Criteria).

-March - May: Portraits of Everywoman (Soleia Yemaya Quinn)
+March - July: Portraits of Everywoman (Soleia Yemaya Quinn)

 January - March: School Spirit Through Songs and Music